Changing the name and sex marker on your NZ birth certificate

-There are service desks around the country where members of the public can find a Justice of the Peace who will be able to help them get documents certified, and you can find one near you at http://justiceofthepeace.org.nz/Find+a+JP.html.
+There are service desks around the country where members of the public can find a Justice of the Peace who will be able to help them get documents certified, and you can find one near you here.

 An appointment may be needed, so it is a good idea to contact them in advance, and be sure to bring along some photo ID.
-Before visiting one, it is a good idea to have any copies of original documents, like your passport or current Birth Certificate with you, as a Justice of the Peace can also sign the copies, legally confirming them to be valid.
+Before visiting one, it is a good idea to have any copies of original documents, like your passport or current Birth Certificate with you.
+A Justice of the Peace can sign the copies, legally confirming them to be valid.
 Once the document has been certified, the affidavit will be finished.

 In addition to the legal forms, the application will need to include supporting documents.

 Firstly, your current Birth Certificate should be included.
-In the case that this is not available, new Birth Certificates can be obtained from the Department of Internal Affairs at https://www.govt.nz/browse/passports-citizenship-and-identity/proving-and-protecting-your-identity/order-a-birth-certificate/.
+In the case that this is not available, new Birth Certificates can be obtained from the Department of Internal Affairs here.
 The certificate itself can be included, or a copy, however in order for a copy to be considered valid it needs to be verified as true by a Justice of the Peace.
 This applies to all legal documents that might be included in the application.
-Justice of the Peace desks around New Zealand can be found at http://justiceofthepeace.org.nz/Find+a+JP.html.
+You can find Justice of the Peace desks here.

 Finally, it will also help the application if any other identifying documents can be included that demonstrate the consistency of your nominated sex.
 If you have had a legal name change this will already be reflected on the Birth Certificate, which is good.
 If you have changed your identified sex on your passport or any other ID, then a copy of this could also be included.
 If you have not yet changed your name, then things like mail which has been addressed to your chosen name, or photo ID showing your chosen name also make good additions.